By Matt Visiwig Sep 1, 2021

 Unfortunately sometimes things go wrong.
 It took me a few tries.
 Here are a few things I would check to figure out what is preventing your syntax highlighter from working.

-• Both tags should have the class that you specified, such as language-js.
-If not, this is a sign that there is a typo or that the PrismJS files are not loading.
+.
+If not, this is a sign that there is a typo or that the PrismJS files are not loading.<style>

 Now that you’re set up, you’re good to go.
 There’s not much to it, just remember to add the class each time you use the code block, or the PrismJS file won’t target and style your code snippet.